knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 ✅  Start with the file from the last chapter.

-✅  Bring the following ressources into scope:
+✅  Bring the following resources into scope:

 ```rust
 use nrf52840_hal::{